Measure contraction property, curvature exponent and geodesic dimension of sub-Finsler $\ell^p$-Heisenberg groups: Preliminaries

 \begin{theorem}[{\cite[Theorem 6]{rizzi2016} and \cite[Theorem 4.19]{unified2022}}] For a measure metric space $(X, \diff, \mathfrak{m})$, it holds

 where $\dim_{\mathcal{H}}(X, \diff)$ denotes the Hausdorff dimension of $(X, \diff)$. \end{theorem}

 The curvature exponent is often found to be equal to the geodesic dimension.
 This is the case for every $n$-dimensional Riemannian manifold with $\mathrm{Ric} \geq 0$, for which one finds $N_{\mathrm{curv}} = N_{\mathrm{geo}} = n$.
 It is also known that this equality also holds for a large class of Carnot groups equipped with a left-invariant sub-Riemannian metric, see \cite{rizzi2016} and \cite{sharpcarnot2018}.
-To the best of our knowledge, the present work in fact provides the very first example of spaces in which the curvature exponent is strictly greater than the geodesic dimension.
+To the best of our knowledge, the present work in fact provides the very first example of sub-Finsler Carnot groups which has a curvature exponent strictly greater than its geodesic dimension.